Intelligent query processing in SQL databases

 Interleaved execution for multi-statement table-valued functions (MSTVFs)

-For more information, see Adaptive query processing in SQL databases.
+For more information on interleaved execution, see Adaptive query processing in SQL databases.

 Table variable deferred compilation